PowerCodersOrg/powercoders.org/site/content/city/remote-internships.md

   **The process:**

-  * Sign up on the link below to be part of this impactful journey
+  * Sign up below to be part of this impactful journey

   * Receive the candidates' CVs and invite them for interviews